CambelFatih/KruskalPrime/README.md

 ![4](https://user-images.githubusercontent.com/79880394/111367337-b2a7cf80-86a5-11eb-926f-201751fe747e.png)
 ## Instructions
 Please Read The Instructions That Are Written Here Before Running The Program ...
-* When the program starts, you can add a node by clicking picturebox1 at the bottom left.
+* When the program starts, you can add nodes by clicking on the white screen
 * How many nodes you will create, you must first create the nodes and then click the create matrix button.
 * Please click the create matrix button after adding as many nodes as the number of nodes you will add.
 * When the create matrix button is clicked, a matrix is created on the tabpage1 page of the tabcontrol object on the right.